by Texas Homesteader ~

 I love my rosemary bushes more than any other of the fresh herbs I have growing.
 I planted rosemary on the north side of our home because I could see it from our main living area windows.

-With all the brown dreariness of winter, that evergreen rosemary was a sight for sore eyes.
+With all the brown dreariness of winter, that evergreen rosemary was a delightful sight.

 And each time it rains they pop with little purple blooms that our honeybees go crazy for!